octy40/octy40/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a fullstack application to collect bucketlist items
+- 🔭 I’m currently working on a fullstack application to collect bucket list items
 - 🌱 I’m currently learning nextjs, react, typescript, ... a lot to learn 😄
 - 👯 I’m looking to collaborate on any fun fullstack projects
 - 💬 Ask me about react, typescript, nodejs, anything really!
 - 📫 How to reach me: via Twitter
-- ⚡ Fun fact: I love dad jokes, food, and travelling
+- ⚡ Fun fact: I love dad jokes, food, and traveling
 - 🤣 Tell me a dad joke: Chuck Norris once had a staring contest with GPT-5.
 The AI blinked first.